s-christian/cyber-scripts/README.md

 Files prefixes:

-- `remote-`: runs commands on the target remotely over the network
+- `remote-*`: runs commands on the target remotely over the network
-- `local-`: runs commands on the target locally, script must exist on the target
+- `local-*`: runs commands on the target locally, script must exist on the target
-- `util-`: local utility, does not interact with target
+- `util-*`: local utility, does not interact with target
+- `*-old-*`: deprecated scripts, kept for historical purposes